Iotic-Labs/iotics-tutorials-py/production_ready_examples/README.md

 This module provides an example of a Publisher Connector that simulates the creation of multiple Sensor Twins sharing data about Temperature and Humidity.
 Each Sensor Twin consists of two Feeds: one for temperature data and the other for humidity data.
 The semantic descriptions of Twins and Feeds are based on publicly available ontologies.

-### iotics-connector-example-follower
+### iotics-connector-example-historianwriter

 This module provides an example of a Follower Connector that searches for Sensor Twins with the goal of storing Feed's data about Temperature and Humidity into a Database.
-A Twin Follower is created which waits for new data samples to be received.
+An Historian Writer Twin is created which waits for new data samples to be received.
 Overall, this module demonstrates how a follower connector can interact with sensor twins, receive Feed data and process it accordingly.

 ### iotics-connector-example-synthesiser